 Playing the dribbling style of play in soccer

 The unfortunate thing is there are really good players, not getting scouted because coaches hate when players love to dribble.
 Yes, there are some really great players who dribble all the time and do it well.

 Besides these 5-10 players that you can think of, who else in the whole world can play like this?

 I remember having a tryout in the Danish Superliga and remember doing a flick between my legs.
 Right then I heard the coach make a noise of displeasure.

 What I am saying is, if you want to keep improving and moving up then play simple.
 Even better don’t lose the ball.

 If you never lose the ball you can do whatever you want.

 If you are going to dribble you better make things happen.
 What I mean by this is don’t lose the ball and make your passes count.

-I know when you play with someone who doesn’t pass enough it’s frustrating.
-I stopped working as hard to get open when certain players who love to dribble would get the ball.
+Teammates stop working as hard to get open when players who don’t pass get the ball.

 The reason is because you work hard to get open, but then you don’t get the ball time after time it drains you as a player.
-You know what I’m talking about.
-You’re probably already thinking about certain players you play with or have played with in the past.
+You know what I’m talking about:) You’re probably already thinking about certain players you play with.

 Be unpredictable by using different styles in soccer